An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

-The structure-preserving approximation method provided in this paper addresses the aforementioned shortcomings by enabling the optimization over general affine transformations of the base set of the form $\gamma_i + \Gamma_i \Uset_0$ ($i =1, \dots, N$), requiring only that the resulting AH-polytope $(\sum_{i \in \Ncal} \gamma_i) + (\sum_{i \in \Ncal} \Gamma_i)\Uset_0$ be structure preserving by enforcing the constraint $\sum_{i \in \Ncal} \Gamma_i = \alpha I_T$.
-This enlargement of the set of structure-preserving approximations afforded by our method can significantly improve upon the quality of inner approximations to the aggregate flexibility set when the individual flexibility sets are heterogeneous in shape.
-In Figure \ref{fig:2d-example}, we provide a two-dimensional example that clearly illustrates the advantages of our method in comparison to the method proposed by Zhao \emph{et al.} \cite{zhao2017geometric}.
-By using a non-uniform scaling of the base set to approximate each of the individual flexibility sets, our method generates an inner approximation to the aggregate flexibility set (depicted in green) that substantially improves upon the inner approximation produced by the method of Zhao \emph{et al.} (depicted in blue).
-We also draw a comparison using more extensive numerical experiments in Section \ref{sec:exp_heterog}.
+Our proposed method addresses these shortcomings by optimizing over general affine transformations of the base set given by $\gamma_i + \Gamma_i \Uset_0$ ($i =1, \dots, N$), requiring only that the resulting AH-polytope $(\sum_{i \in \Ncal} \gamma_i) + (\sum_{i \in \Ncal} \Gamma_i)\Uset_0$ be structure preserving by enforcing the constraint $\sum_{i \in \Ncal} \Gamma_i = \alpha I_T$.
+This enlargement of the set of structure-preserving approximations can significantly improve approximation accuracy when the individual flexibility sets are heterogeneous in shape.
+In Fig.~\ref{fig:2d-example}, we provide a two-dimensional example that highlights some of the advantages of the approximation methods proposed in this paper in comparison to the homothet-based approximation method of Zhao \emph{et al.} \cite{zhao2017geometric}.
+By using affine transformations of the base set to approximate each of the individual flexibility sets, our general affine and structure-preserving approximation methods yield inner approximations to the aggregate flexibility set that are supersets of the homothet-based inner approximation for this particular example.
+It is also important to note that, in general, our approximations are neither supersets nor subsets of the zonotope-based approximation of M{\"u}ller \emph{et al.} \cite{muller2017aggregation}.
+We draw a more extensive comparison between these methods using realistic case studies in Section \ref{sec:experiments}. \end{rem}

-Finally, we note that the method of Zhao \emph{et al.} \cite{zhao2017geometric} is parallelizable in nature, requiring the solution of $N$ separate LPs (one for each flexibility set) with $O(T^2)$ decision variables each.
-In contrast, our structure-preserving inner approximation method requires the solution of a single larger LP \eqref{eq:LP inner approx} with $O(NT^2)$ decision variables due to the coupling constraint $\sum_{i \in \Ncal} \Gamma_i = \alpha I_T$. \end{rem}
+We note that although our structure-preserving inner approximation method requires the solution of an LP \eqref{eq:LP inner approx} with $O(NT^2)$ decision variables, this LP has favorable sparsity structure that can be exploited by decomposition methods to improve solve times.
+In particular, the LP \eqref{eq:LP inner approx} consists of $N$ individual polytope containment subproblems that are coupled only through the `structure-preserving' constraint $\sum_{i \in \Ncal} \Gamma_i = \alpha I_T$ and the objective function.
+This \emph{block-angular sparsity structure} is well-suited for the application of decomposition methods such as the \emph{Dantzig-Wolfe decomposition} \cite{dantzig1960decomposition}.